Lesson five: The Brunch Menu Part One

 Hash browns or potato tots (defrosted)

-One pound cook Bacon (crumbled)
+One-pound cook Bacon (crumbled)

-One package of breakfast Sausage (Cubed)
+One package of breakfast sausage (Cubed)

-8 ozes shredded cheddar cheese (one package)
+8 ounces shredded cheddar cheese (one package)

-Tsp.
-Vegetable oil
+1 Tablespoon Vegetable oil

 A few drops of Tabasco (To taste)